asif001/darularkam/README.md

 ## Introduction
-In this project website Darularkam Madrasa and School has been implemented
+In this project website for Darularkam Madrasa and School has been implemented